-The Water Utility consists of the water treatment operations managed by Saskatoon Water, and the water distribution system, which is administered by Water & Waste Operations; and Technical Services, Transportation & Construction Department.
+The Water Utility consists of the water treatment operations managed by Saskatoon Water, and the water distribution system, which is administered by Water and Waste Operations, and Technical Services, Transportation and Construction Division.

 The Water Treatment Plant treats raw water from the South Saskatchewan River to provide high-quality, potable water to the City of Saskatoon and surrounding communities.
-Portions of the plant date back to 1906 when it was a combined water and power plant.
+Portions of the plant date back to 1906, when it was a combined water and power plant.
 Upgrades have continued over the last 115 years, including filter plants constructed in 1911, 1928, 1957, 1948, and 1964.
 The Water Treatment Plant utilizes dual media gravity filters downstream of a clarification process that utilizes coagulation and flocculation.
 In 2012, a new raw water intake was constructed across from the Queen Elizabeth Power Station to ensure a secure water supply to the Plant.
 Additional increases in reservoir storage, high lift pumping, and ultraviolet disinfection systems have taken place since the intake was constructed to meet regulatory requirements and meet the level of service for the City.
-The Water Treatment Plant has a current treatment design capacity of 253 ML/d.
+The Water Treatment Plant has a current treatment design capacity of 250ML/d.
 An average of 43 million cubic meters of water is pumped to the distribution system each year.

-Staff at the Water Treatment Plant operate and maintain three reservoirs and pump stations at Avenue H, 42nd Street, and Acadia Drive.
+Staff at the Water Treatment Plant operate and maintain three reservoirs and pump stations at Avenue H, 42nd Street, and Acadia Drive - a new reservoir is being constructed on McOrmond Drive.
 The reservoirs and stations provide potable water storage and distribution pumping to meet water demands, system pressure requirements for firefighting, and to respond to water supply emergencies.
 The City's water distribution system pressure is monitored and maintained by the Operations staff at the Water Treatment Plant.